AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/create-simple-get-request.md

 ```csharp
 public class CreateSimpleRequestTests : APITest
 ```
-All API Bellatrix test classes should inherit from the **APItest** base class.
-This way you can use all built-in Bellatrix tools and functionality.
+All API BELLATRIX test classes should inherit from the **APItest** base class.
+This way you can use all built-in BELLATRIX tools and functionality.
 ```csharp
 [TestMethod]
 ```